Oatmeal Cookies

 Add-In Ideas!

 You can totally enjoy these oatmeal cookies on their own, but if you want to mix it up these are some great ideas to add to them.
 If you choose to add any of these into the cookies you will add it when you mix in the oats.
-We recommend 1/2 – 1 c. of the add-in you choose, but it can vary according to your preference.
+We recommend 1/2 – 1 cup of the add-in you choose, but it can vary according to your preference.

 - Chocolate Chips – This is my personal favorite- add in chocolate and never look back.
 I prefer to use milk chocolate, but you can use semi-sweet or even dark chocolate.
 You may even like to try sprinkling a little flaky sea salt on the cookie before it’s placed in the oven to off-set some of the sweetness and add another dimension of flavor.